Certificate in Cybersecurity & the Law

 Mode of Delivery: Virtual

-In Module 3, the focus shifts to privacy, data, and information protection within the digital economy.
-Participants will examine various types of data and their protection, explore regulatory requirements, and engage in a case study exercise.
-By completing privacy impact assessments and evaluating compliance, participants will develop the skills needed to advise organizations on data protection while navigating complex regulatory landscapes.
+In Module 3, the focus shifted to privacy, data, and information protection within the digital economy.
+Participants examined various types of data and their protection, explored regulatory requirements, and engaged in a case study exercise.
+By completing privacy impact assessments and evaluating compliance, participants developed the skills needed to advise organizations on data protection while navigating complex regulatory landscapes.

 Supporting a Client in Crisis: Advising in Cybersecurity Incident Response